EDITOR’S NOTE: Updated February 2018 with more information about returning products to Aldi.

 Sometimes a purchase doesn’t work out, and you need to return an item to the store for a refund.
 Sometimes this is the case with products purchased at Aldi.
 The discount retailer does accept returns and give refunds, and the process is not difficult.
-I’ve shopped at Aldi for years but never returned anything until this past spring.
+I’ve shopped at Aldi for years and have returned two things.

 After hauling the thing home, opening it up, pulling out the manual, and looking over the setup instructions, I realized attaching the rain barrel to one of my house’s downspouts was going to be more work than I anticipated and required making some extra purchases at a hardware store.
 There was nothing wrong with it, but I decided that particular rain barrel at that time was not right for me.
 I might install a different rain barrel at some point in the future, but not now.